aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/node-types.md

 # Node Types Definition

 The node type definition is done under `node_type_keys`.
 This dictionary defines type of devices you can use in your topologies.
-Each node type can be configured with the following options:
+Each node type can be configured to fit the role in the network.

+## Variables and Options

 ```yaml
 # Define Node Type Keys, to specify the properties of each node type in the fabric